Do you know an Unguided path makes one a storyteller? Yes, It does, and Dharamkot Himachal Pradesh did.

 Okay, what I noticed –

-More Availability of Hostels and Home-stays as compared to the Lower one and that too at a slightly lower rate.
-Cafes with a full view of the Dhauladhar range is the USP.
-A quiet place if I have to say in one word.
+More Availability of Hostels and Home-stays than the Lower one and that too at a slightly lower rate.
+Cafes with a full view of the Dhauladhar range are the USP.
+A quiet place if I have to say one word.

-What makes this area unique is its cafes and a lively environment.
+What makes this area unique is its cafes and lively environment.
 People are interactive and friendly.
-This area is most preferred my people during the daylight.
-A happening place if I have to say in one word.
+People most prefer this area during daylight.
+A happening place, if I have to say in one word.

 Note – One Insider from a local

-Locals of Lower Dharamkot don’t give much preference to the Indians/local tourists when it comes to offering Home-stays and Hotels because foreign people will stay longer as compared to the local tourists.
+Locals of Lower Dharamkot don’t give much preference to the Indians/local tourists when it comes to offering Homestays and Hotels because foreign people will stay longer than the local tourists.

-One of an important reason is behavior too (This was a part of conversation b/w me and local).
+One of the important reasons is behavior (This was a part of the conversation b/w me and the local).

-i.e more no. of days stay and more – I hope you guys have got this.
+i.e., more days stay and more – I hope you guys have got this.

-Likewise, if anyone says no don’t be disappointed as you always have the option of staying at the Upper part.
+Likewise, if anyone says no, don’t be disappointed as you always have the option of staying in the Upper part.

-What makes Dharamkot a major attraction among foreign tourists?
+What makes Dharamkot a significant attraction among foreign tourists?

 From my point of view, I think It’s the vibe and love for the culture which connects them and makes them settle forever.

-Dharamkot weather remains pleasant when unbearable Delhi’s heat is scorching overhead.
-As such no hard-hitting packing is required, just like visiting any other mountain place it’s just like that.
+Dharamkot weather remains pleasant when unbearable Delhi heat is scorching overhead.
+No hard-hitting packing is required; just like visiting any other mountain place, it’s just like that.